 One shortcoming of OWE is that there is no mechanism to trust an Access Point on first use.
 Contrast this with, for example, SSH: the first time you connect to a SSH server, you can trust the public key of the server.
 This prevents an adversary from intercepting traffic in the future.
 However, with OWE there is no option to trust a particular AP on first use.
 So even if you connected to a particular AP previously, an adversary can still set up a fake AP and make you connect to it in the future.

 - Missed opportunity – Only one of the four features touted by the Wi-Fi Alliance is actually mandatory for WPA3.
 “Unfortunately, the WPA3 certification program only mandates support of the new dragonfly handshake.
 That’s it.
 The other features are either optional or a part of other certification programs.
 I fear that in practice this means manufacturers will just implement the new handshake, slap a ‘WPA3 certified’ label on it, and be done with it,” says Vanhoef.
 The end-result will be that the end-user does not actually know what features are included and how secure they are.

 What do the cynics, including IT developers, have to say about WPA3?

-Join the conversations on Bruce Schneiner’s blog, DD-WRT, Security Stack Exchange, or Community Spiceworks for some interesting input on whether WPA3 really is the ultimate panacea for wifi security vulnerabilities.
-And, whether the vulnerability is worth spending too much sleep over.
-Some contributions:
+The conversations on Bruce Schneiner’s blog, DD-WRT, Security Stack Exchange, or Community Spiceworks contain some interesting input on whether WPA3 really is the ultimate panacea for wi-fi security vulnerabilities.
+Some contributions include: